-- vi.
-Does not result in an unacceptable loss of amenity for neighbouring properties through the loss of privacy, loss of light or visual intrusion; - vii.
-Features flora and fauna friendly design, for instance front garden space, using species that have a high UTAQ score19; - viii.
-Contributes to the provision, extension and maintenance of accessible green space, including green space for sport and children's play areas, in accordance with St Albans open space provision and Hertfordshire County Council's Planning Obligations Guidance. - 2.
-Proposals which incorporate the following design and environmental performance measures and standards to reduce energy consumption and climate effects will be supported: - i.
-All new dwellings will need to exceed the Building regulation minimum Target Emission Rate targets by at least 20%; - ii.
-Where possible, new development will need to provide a minimum of 25% of its estimated energy use by on-site sustainable generation, or local neighbourhood green energy schemes; - iii.
+- ii.
+New development that provides a minimum of 25% of its estimated energy use by onsite sustainable generation, or local neighbourhood green energy schemes; - iii.
 Non-residential developments meeting the Building Research Establishment's BREEAM building standard 'Excellent'. - 3.
 Proposals which incorporate the following sustainable design features as appropriate to their scale, nature and location will be strongly supported: - i.
 Siting and orientation of buildings to optimise passive solar gain; - ii.
 The use of high quality, thermally efficient building materials; - iii.
 Installation of energy efficiency measures such as loft insulation and double glazing; - iv.
 Reducing water consumption; and - v.
 Use of building materials with low embedded carbon profiles. - 4.
-The building of basements to maximise the space available from the footprint of each dwelling so as to accommodate grey water recycling and rainwater harvesting will be supported.
+Grey water recycling and rainwater harvesting will be supported. - 5.
+Proposals demonstrating how they will have regard, where appropriate, to the National Design Guide and the National Model Design Code will be supported.

-(Conformity Reference: SSNP Objectives: 2, 5; SALP Saved Policies: 69, 70; NPPF: 124, 125, 126, 127, 149, 150, 151)
+(Conformity Reference: SSNP Objectives: 2, 5; SALP Saved Policies: 69, 70; NPPF: 126-134, 149, 153-157)